AlexsLemonade/refinebio-docs/docs/main_text.md

 # Species compendia

+refine.bio is currently in beta.
-In the future, refine.bio will periodically release compendia comprised of all the samples from a species that we were able to process.
+Once refine.bio reaches production, we will periodically release compendia comprised of all the samples from a species that we were able to process.
 We refer to these as **species compendia**.
 We'll process these compendia in a manner that is different from the options that are available via the web user interface.
 We describe our intended processing pipeline below.